wso2-extensions/esb-connector-jira/README.md

 #### Download and install the connector

 1. Download the connector from the [WSO2 Store](https://store.wso2.com/store/assets/esbconnector/details/df59ac1e-88e7-46af-9b0a-f0f5f1e1b456) by clicking the Download Connector button.
-2. Then you can follow this [Documentation](https://docs.wso2.com/display/EI650/Working+with+Connectors+via+the+Management+Console) to add and enable the connector via the Management Console in your EI instance.
+2. Then, you can follow this [documentation](https://docs.wso2.com/display/EI650/Working+with+Connectors+via+Tooling) to add and enable the connector in your EI instance.
 3. For more information on using connectors and their operations in your EI configurations, see [Using a Connector](https://docs.wso2.com/display/EI650/Using+a+Connector).
-4. If you want to work with connectors via EI tooling, see [Working with Connectors via Tooling](https://docs.wso2.com/display/EI650/Working+with+Connectors+via+Tooling).

 #### Configuring the connector operations